pitt-cic/phi-deidentification/README.md

-For questions, issues, or contributions, please visit our [GitHub repository](https://github.com/pitt-cic/) (placeholder: for now) or contact the development team.
+For questions, issues, or contributions, please visit our [GitHub repository](https://github.com/pitt-cic/pii-deidentification-project) or contact the development team.

 ## Disclaimers